epfl-ada/ada-2022-project-hltw/docs/index.md

 layout: home
 ---

-> Common knowledge are shared, but people think differently to infer on things.
+> Common knowledge is shared, but people think differently to infer things.

 # Introduction